Particular/docs.particular.net/servicecontrol/powershell.md

 snippet: ps-urlacls

-In this example any UrlAcl on port 33335 is remove
+In this example any UrlAcl on port 33335 is removed

 snippet: ps-removeurlacl